 (H) All necessary and proper expenses incurred by the director in the quarantine of an animal shall be paid by the state.
 However, such expenses shall not include the maintenance, feeding, and quartering of the animal while in quarantine.

-(I) A copy of the results of any tests or method of detection for a dangerously contagious or infectious disease, conducted by a person authorized by the department of agriculture, shall be admitted in any court as prima-facie proof of such results when such results are certified by the department or authorized person.
+(I) A copy of the results of any tests or method of detection for a dangerously contagious or infectious disease or a disease of concern , conducted by a person authorized by the department of agriculture, shall be admitted in any court as prima-facie proof of those results when the results are certified by the department or authorized person.